arkaloscom/arkalos-docs/docs/docs/structure.md

-# Directory Structure and Code to Run vs Code to Reuse
+# Python Project Directory Structure

 Arkalos folder structure ensures that your project is well-organized, separating **code to run** from **code to reuse**, and helps you with growing your project, aligning teams, and easily manage modules, configuration, notebooks, scripts, data, and documentation.